 Arizona Mustikarini is a PhD Research Fellow in Auditing at the Department of Economics and Finance, University of Agder (UiA) School of Business and Law.
 She holds a Master's degree in Business (Accounting) from Monash University Australia, and a Bachelor Degree in Accounting at Universitas Gadjah Mada, Indonesia.
-Prior to joining academia, she worked at PricewaterhouseCoopers and Indonesian national bank as an Assistant Manager.
+Prior to joining academia, she worked at PricewaterhouseCoopers and Mandiri Sharia Bank in Indonesia.

-She joined academia at the Department of Accounting, Universitas Gadjah Mada, and she is currently on study leave.
-She has worked for various consulting projects and training with Indonesian government and private sectors such as Indonesia Endowment Fund for Education, Indonesian Deposit Insurance Corporation, Indonesian Financial Service Authority, Indonesian Financial Transaction Report and Analysis Center, Bank DKI, and many regional governments in Indonesia.
+She joined academia at the Department of Accounting, Faculty of Economics and Business Universitas Gadjah Mada, and she is currently on study leave.
+She has worked for various consulting projects and training with Indonesian government and private sectors such as Indonesian Ministry of Finance, Indonesia Endowment Fund for Education, Indonesian Deposit Insurance Corporation, Indonesian Financial Service Authority, Indonesian Financial Transaction Report and Analysis Center, Bank DKI, and many regional governments in Indonesia.

 She is also an Indonesian Chartered Accountant holder, a member of the European Accounting Association, and was a visiting professor at Anadolu University, Turkey.

 Arizona has more than ten years experience in the auditing field.
 Her research interests are mostly in the area of audit quality, fraud-related research, auditor-client management negotiation, PCAOB audit inspection, auditors' professional skepticism, accounting education, International Standards on Auditing (ISAs) implementation, and big data analytics.